EOSIO/Documentation/TechnicalWhitePaper.md

 To maximize parallelization opportunities and minimize the computational debt associated with regenerating application state from the transaction log, EOS.IO software separates validation logic into three sections:

-1. Validating that a Action is internally consistent;
+1. Validating that an Action is internally consistent;
 2. Validating that all preconditions are valid; and
 3. Modifying the application state.

 Validating the internal consistency of a Action is read-only and requires no access to blockchain state.
 This means that it can be performed with maximum parallelism.
 Validating preconditions, such as required balance, is read-only and therefore can also benefit from parallelism.
 Only modification of application state requires write access and must be processed sequentially for each application.

-Authentication is the read-only process of verifying that a Action can be applied.
+Authentication is the read-only process of verifying that an Action can be applied.
 Application is actually doing the work.
 In real time both calculations are required to be performed, however once a transaction is included in the blockchain it is no longer necessary to perform the authentication operations.

 # Inter Blockchain Communication